sophia-stewart/my_ds_notes/til.md

 10-07-21: I learned how to use imports.

 10-08-21: I learned how to specify a key for the min and max functions.

+10-12-21: I learned how to use matplotlib.

+10-13-21: I learned how to use numpy functions.
+And that numpy is pronounced "numb pie".

+10-14-21: I learned how to use pandas.

+10-15-21: I learned how to add labels to a graph using the pandas plot.bar() method.